 Another option is a direct bus transfer from Seoul to the resort with these guys.
 It’s a bit more expensive, but way less hassle as it’s 3.5 hours from Seoul direct to High1 with no transfers.

-The new Gangneung KTX line opened in late 2017, running from Seoul Station to Gangneung in two hours; however, from Gangneung to High1 you still then have to take a bus to Gohan and taxi to High1, so it doesn’t really save any time vs the direct buses (and works out more expensive)
+The new Gangneung KTX bullet train line opened in late 2017, running from Seoul Station to Gangneung in two hours; however, from Gangneung to High1 you still then have to take a slow mugunghwa train (2 hours) or highway bus to Sabuk/Gohan, so it doesn’t save any time vs the direct buses (and works out more expensive)

 Any questions about High1 Resort?
 Leave a comment below!